Submission Preparation Checklist

-7. Articles must have an abstract in English of approximately 250 words in length.
+5. The manuscript has an abstract in English of not more than 250 words in length.

-8. The article should adhere to the citation and reference outlined in the Author Guidelines.
+6. The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 1. General matters